by petersenadmin | January 25, 2021 8:17 am

 He was preceded in death by his parents, first wife Franco (Hammel) Sjogren and brother James Sjogren.
 He is survived by his wife Marilyn (Kemme) Sjogren, Newton, KS; brother Charles (Bonnie) Sjogren, Concordia, KS; Sister-in-Law Marcia Sjogren, Concordia, KS; Brother-in-Law Don Hammel (Nancy), Bastrop, TX; Nephew Chuck Sjogren, Concordia, KS; Niece Kimba Sjogren, Wichita, KS; Nephew Timothy Sjogren, Concordia, KS; Niece Tammera Bird, Rochester, MN; Niece Jennifer Gonzalez, Studio City, CA; Nephew Phil Hammel, Austin, TX; Step-Daughter Cindy (Steve) Depoe, Cincinnati, OH; Step-Son Dan (Sheri Tollefson) Kemme, Albuquerque, NM; Step-Son Pete (Gayle) Kemme, Tucson, AZ; Step-Daughter Susan (Phil) Arensman, Wichita, KS, and 10 step-grandchildren.

-A Celebration of Life will be held at a future date.
+A Celebration of Life will be 1:30 p.m.
+Saturday May 1, 2021 at First Presbyterian Church in Newton with The Rev. Scott McGinnis presiding.
 Memorials can be sent to the Permanent Endowment Fund of First Presbyterian Church in Newton, KS or to a charity of your choice.

 Source URL: https://petersenfamilyfuneralhome.com/obituaries/robert-d-sjogren/